leestott/ResponsibleAI/README.md

 As part of the exploratory analysis and preprocessing of our data, we have applied several techniques that help us understand the data.
 The insights discovered (visualizations) were uploaded into an Azure ML Experiment.
 As part of the study, we took our target variable, and we analyzed it and checked its interaction with other variables.

-The original dataset doesn't have any personal o sensible data that we can use it to identify a person or mitigate fairness, just Sex and Age.
+The original dataset doesn't have any personal or sensible data that we can use it to identify a person or mitigate fairness, just Sex and Age.
 Therefore, for the purpose of this project and to show the capabilities of Differential Privacy and Detect Fairness techniques, we have created a notebook to generate a custom dataset with the following new columns and schema:

 #### Custom columns base on original dataset: